samhitapn/SOLYNTA_PilotProject/README.md

        python manage.py sqlmigrate potatoGenome 0001

        python manage.py migrate

-3. To initiate the database refresh on regular intervals, run the following command:
+2. The dashboard is currently set to be refreshed every 10 minutes.
+   The frequency of the refresh can be configured per your need by following the below steps :

+    i.
+Open the file ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomTask/settings.py``` in an editor ii.
+Change the value of ```*/10 * * * *``` in the CRONJOBS section as necessary.

+           CRONJOBS = [
+            ('*/10 * * * *', 'django.core.management.call_command', ['getGenomes'])
+           ]
+      For further details on how to configure this frequency, please refer to : https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules. iii.
+Once you have made the changes, please re-run the below command:

         python manage.py crontab add
-    Currently, running this will initiate a schedule to refresh the database once every 10 mins.
-    This frequency of the refresh can be configured by changing the value in the CRONJOBS section of ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomTask/settings.py``` file.

-    For further details on how to configure the frequency, please refer to : https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules.

-    Once you have made any changes to the CRONJOBS, please re-run the crontab before procedding further.

-        python manage.py crontab add

-4. Finally, to view the application/ dashboard, run the following command:
+3. Finally, to view the application/ dashboard, run the following command:

         python manage.py runserver
     Now you can access the application/ potato whole genome dashboard via :

         http://127.0.0.1:8000/potatoGenome

-    The app uses DataTables and the example styling provided in : https://datatables.net/examples/data_sources/dom.
+    Note: The app uses DataTables and the example styling provided in : https://datatables.net/examples/data_sources/dom.
-    This can be updated by changing the html template provided in ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenome/templates/potatoGenome/index.html```
+    This can be configured by changing the html template in ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenome/templates/potatoGenome/index.html```

  ## Additional instructions

+ 1. Change the value of ```Entrez.email``` in ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenome/getPotatoGenomes.py``` to provide your own email for reference to NCBI.

- 1. To see when the database was recently refreshed, please refer the log file in :
+ 2. To see when the database was recently refreshed, please refer the log file in :

         ~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/logfile.log
    Please point the path to the log file by updating the path to a prefered location in the file ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenomTask/settings.py``` in the filename of the LOGGING section.

- 2. Change the value of ```Entrez.email``` in ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenome/getPotatoGenomes.py``` to provide your own email for reference to NCBI.